-The Crestaurum Shear has been traced for at least 1.4 km.
-It has been intersected by numerous drill holes, but outcrops on surface only at its southwest and northeast limits (Fig. 5).
+While Crestaurum has been intersected by numerous drill holes, it outcrops on surface only at its southwest and northeast limits (Fig. 5).
 Where exposed by trenches in these locations, the structure has returned a grab sample of 1205 g/t Au and a chip sample of 4 m @ 24.26 g/t Au in the southwest, and grab samples up to 712 g/t Au in the northeast.
 A number of quartz veins occur close to the Crestaurum Shear, many of which contain visible gold.
-These are dominantly northwest trending, although northerly and easterly trending veins have also been recognized (Fig. 5).
+These are dominantly northwest trending, although northey and easterly trending veins have also been recognized (Fig. 5).
 Some of the assays from these veins include 547 g/t Au from the VSB vein and 878 g/t Au from another northwest trending vein.
 Many other assay results greater than 5 g/t Au occur on cross-structures within 250 m of the Crestaurum Shear.
 The intersection of the main northeast trending Crestaurum structure with the numerous northwest structures could provide a control on the interpreted high grade lodes defined in historical resource estimates made at Crestaurum.